plurid/plurid/packages/plurid-specification/README.md

 ## Scope

-To generate a three-dimensional space within the information-viewing device where each relevant grouping of information is a plane of content and transform the information navigational experience into a 3D exploration.
+To generate a three-dimensional space within the general information-viewing software/device (e.g., a browser) where each relevant grouping of information (e.g., a /web/page) is a plane of content and transform the information navigational experience into a 3D exploration.

 <div align="center">
     <img src="https://raw.githubusercontent.com/plurid/plurid/master/about/identity/plurid-demo.png" height="600px">